Faithful-Pack/Default-Java/README.md

 > Please use the branch button to switch trough Minecraft versions.

 - This repository is only here to help the Minecraft community, there is no intention to redistribute the assets or to make money with it.
-- This repository allows the Compliance Team to access Minecraft's default assets from anywhere, in a simple and centralized way.
+- This repository allows the Faithful Team to access Minecraft's default assets from anywhere, in a simple and centralized way.

 **All assets hosted on this repository belong to [Mojang](https://github.com/Mojang) © 2009-2022.
 "Minecraft" is a trademark of Mojang AB.**
 ([Website](https://www.minecraft.net/) & [Terms](https://account.mojang.com/terms))